 Two iconic semi-automatic pistols are the 1911 variants and polymer pistols such as Glocks.
-The 1911 has seen action through two world wars and is still in use by US Special Operations and FBI HRT.
+The 1911 has seen action through two World Wars and is still in use by US Special Operations and the FBI.
 Glocks have been heralded for their ease of use and reliability and have seen much use in law enforcement.
 Quality semi-automatic pistols can cost as little as a few hundred or as much as a few thousand.

 Ease of Use and Reliability

 The operation of a semi-automatic handgun is more complicated than a revolver.
 An operator must become familiar with operating slide-stops and safeties, loading magazines, chambering rounds, and clearing jams.
 The additional actions involved make it less than ideal for those unfamiliar with handguns.
 This, combined with the skill required to accurately shoot a handgun, means that semi-automatic handguns are the least user friendly of the choices mentioned.

 Because rounds are automatically loaded and the design is more complex, semi-automatic weapons are also more prone to jamming failures than revolvers.